plausible/docs/docs/google-analytics-import.md

 Data is imported in aggregate for each date, from your first Google Analytics visitor until your first Plausible Analytics visitor.
 This is to avoid double-counting visits.

-:::note
+:::tip Do you want your Google Analytics data to replace the native Plausible data up to today?
-Do you want your imported Google Analytics data to replace the native Plausible Analytics data up to today?
-This isn't recommended as the native data is superior to the imported data, but it's possible if you wish to do so.
-You can [reset the Plausible stats](reset-site-data.md) first and make the import after that.
+This isn't recommended as the native data is superior to the imported data but it's possible if you wish to do so.
+You can [reset the Plausible stats](reset-site-data.md) first and make the import after that
 :::

 How long time frame we can import the data for depends on your data retention limits in your Google Analytics settings.
 If you haven't set any data retention limits in your Google Analytics settings, we can import all the data from when you started using Google Analytics for the particular website.